2026 Regular Session

 - SB 1545 Establishes immunity from action for trespass for persons that corner cross on public land.

-- SB 1546 Requires operators of artificial intelligence companions and artificial intelligence platforms to provide notice to users that the users are interacting with artificial output.
+- SB 1546 Requires operators of artificial intelligence companions and artificial intelligence companion platforms to provide notice to users that the users are interacting with artificial output if a reasonable person that interacts with the artificial intelligence companion or artificial intelligence companion platform would believe that the person was interacting with a natural person.

 - SB 1547 Authorizes the Oregon Board of Psychology to issue a license to practice behavioral health promotion, prevention and brief intervention to a qualified applicant.